DavidLopezTovar2/cucumber-wdio/README.md

 - Execute `npm run lint` or `lint` script to run eslint

+- Install allure package to see the reports `brew install allure`

 - Execute `allure generate --clean './allure-results' && allure open` or `open-allure` script to run allure report